Azure-Samples/MachineLearningSamples-SentimentAnalysis/README.md

 2. An installed copy of Azure Machine Learning Workbench with a workspace created.
 3. The deployment part of this example is run on a Linux DSVM.

+## Data / Telemetry
+Sentiment Analysis collects usage data and sends it to Microsoft to help improve our products and services.
+Read our [privacy statement](https://privacy.microsoft.com/en-us/privacystatement) to learn more.

 ## Contributing

 This project welcomes contributions and suggestions.
 Most contributions require you to agree to a